 Name | Heidi Watney |

-Date of birth | May 19, 1981 |
+Born | May 19, 1981 |

 Heidi Watney did not work for ESPN for a lengthy period, but it’s difficult to overlook this stunning lady.
 For most of the other ladies on our list, as is the case with the majority of them, she stands out with her picture-perfect grin and true passion for baseball – she now works as a host and reporter for MLB Network and formerly covered the sport NESN and Time Warner Cable SportsNet.